Field Rules Overview

 1. All members are required to pay annual club dues and any assessments that may be voted in place.
 Failure to pay will result in membership revocation or denial.

-2. Members who have not paid their annual Club dues and/or renewed their AMA membership are not allowed to fly at the GCF flying field beyond December 31 of the current year.
+2. Members who have not paid their annual Club dues and/or renewed their AMA membership and/or maintained their FAA Operator's License current are not allowed to fly at the GCF flying field beyond December 31 of the current year.

 4. Club dues for all members are due and payable not later than the last day of December.
 Dues are late if not paid by the first regular club meeting of each year (the January meeting).
-Payment of club dues will not be accepted without proof of AMA membership.
+Payment of club dues will not be accepted without proof of AMA membership and proof of a FAA Operator's License.

 5. Any member who has not paid their dues by the February general meeting shall have their club privileges terminated and will be dropped from the roster.
 Full, Associate and Family memberships rejoining after the February meeting will be required to pay the initiation fee again.

 7. The Club Treasurer will record, as a minimum, the Name, Address, telephone number, AMA Number, and email address (if one exists) of each renewing or new club member.
-The Treasurer will not enter a person on the GCF membership rolls or issue a membership card until proof of AMA membership has been verified.
+The Treasurer will not enter a person on the GCF membership rolls or issue a membership card until proof of AMA membership and FAA issued license has been verified.

 8. An applicant joining after March 31st will have the full membership dues for that year prorated.